 The staff were very motivated and enjoyed their work.
 There was a strong commitment to team working to ensure continuity and consistency of care and support for service users and to seek ways to improve the service.
-The effect of this was carers that spoke with the Care Commission officer praised staff highly and commented positively about the quality of staff support received from the service.

-Staff had access to core training for their work, such as a detailed induction programme, first aid, food hygiene, Makaton and active support.
+Staff had access to core training for their work, such as a detailed induction programme, first aid, food hygiene, makaton and active support.
 Staff said they valued the use of the active support approach to involve service users in all aspects of their daily lives.
 Staff were supported to obtain vocational qualifications for future registration with the Scottish Social Services Council.

-There were regular meetings for staff to co-ordinate working effectively as a team and ensure consistent support for service users.
+There were regular meetings for staff in each house to co-ordinate working effectively as a team and ensure consistent support for service users.
 There were development sessions for the whole staff team to meet and learn together for example about healthcare needs, to share ideas and solutions for better outcomes for service users.
 The National Care Standards and Codes of Practice were referenced and discussed in staff meetings.

 Staff had one to one supervision sessions which offered support for working with service users and identified training and development needs.
+There was evidence of how these sessions were used to identify areas where staff needed to improve their practice and how they were followed through to ensure improvement took place.